dschro-1993/vehicle-api/README.md

 ## OpenAPI Spec

 The [OpenAPI-Spec](./openapi.yml) is our sinqle Source of Truth.\
-As it is also used in Terraform where we define/deploy our API-Gateway.
+As it is also used in Terraform where we define/deploy it as API-Gateway.

 The Spec defines:
 ```